sohanghosh29/Neural-Networks-from-Scratch/README.md

 # Neural-Networks-from-Scratch
-Implements neural network models from scratch without any specialized libraries
+Implements Neural Network models from scratch without any specialized libraries.
+Only Numpy is used for implementing the models.
+Scikit-learn has been used in some places for generating or loading datasets.

 ### Single Layer Perceptron (SLP):
 Applies Single Layer Perceptron (SLP) Algorithm to classify: